 What is the Water Quality in Temecula, California?

-Compared to other US cities over 50,000, Temecula water quality ranks in the high-mid range for contamination excluding Lead.
+Compared to other US cities over 50,000, Temecula water quality ranks in the high-middle range for contamination excluding Lead.

 Let’s look closer at what’s in Temecula water.